jmcmullen/rave-reviewz-gatsby/src/pages/reviews/-review-rio-revel.md

 ---
 templateKey: review-post
 path: /review/the-rio-revel-review
-title: "The Rio Revel: Review"
+title: 'The Rio Revel: Review'
-date: 2018-02-14T15:04:10.000Z
+date: 2018-02-14T02:04:10+11:00
+description: >-
-description: Return to Rio were back with a fresh instalment on their party roster - The Rio Revel.
+  Return to Rio were back with a fresh instalment on their party roster - The Rio Revel.
 With their signature décor and high quality production, the team transformed the Manning Bar into an eye-catching playground, fit for its line-up of local & international powerhouse DJs.
-featuredImage: "/img/rio-revel.jpg"
+featuredImage: /img/rio-revel.jpg
 ---

 Following the success of _The Hangout stage_ at Electric Gardens Festival last month, [Return to Rio](https://www.facebook.com/ReturnToRio/) were back with a fresh instalment on their party roster - **The Rio Revel**.
 With their signature décor and high quality production, the team transformed the Manning Bar into an eye-catching playground, fit for its line-up of local & international powerhouse DJs.